-Section 69 of the Act (see the July edition of our Technical Claims Brief), which amends section 47 of the Health and Safety at Work Act 1974 to effectively remove civil liability for breach of health and safety regulations came into effect on 1 October.
+Section 69 of the Act, which amends section 47 of the Health and Safety at Work Act 1974 to effectively remove civil liability for breach of health and safety regulations came into effect on 1 October.
 It is not retrospective and only applies in respect of incidents occurring on or after that date.

 The regulations affected include the ‘Six Pack’ concerned with the Provision and Use of Work Equipment, Personal Protective Equipment, Manual Handling, Workplace Health and Safety, Display Screen Equipment and the Management of Health and Safety at Work.